-A. Who can make a complaint?
+Who can raise a concern or make a complaint?

-i.
-This complaints procedure is not limited to parents or carers of children that are registered at the School.
-Any person, including members of the public, may make a complaint to Chichester Free School (CFS) about any provision of facilities or services that we provide.
-Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.
+This complaints procedure is not limited to parents or carers of children that are registered at Sussex Learning Trust (SLT) academies.
+Any person, including members of the public, may make a complaint to (SLT) about any provision of facilities or services that SLT provides.
+Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), SLT will use this complaints process.